CeeJayyy007/Scrapper/README.md

 npm start
 ```

 - Note: The server will start running on port 3000 by default.
-You can modify the port in the index.js file if needed.

 ## API Endpoint